Epic software is one of the most commonly used systems in the hospital and healthcare market. But is that the right fit for your organization?

 This includes workflows such as:

-One of the other advantages that customers of Epic realize is improved workflows, more efficient workflows, more cost-effective workflows, and better patient healthcare.
-That’s particularly important in situations where it’s literally a matter of life or death.
+One of the other advantages that customers of Epic realize is more efficient and cost-effective workflows, and better patient healthcare.
+That's particularly important in situations where it's literally a matter of life or death.
 Having the right technology that can help hospitals and healthcare providers provide better service and better outcomes for their patients can be very critical.

-Another strength and unique consideration with Epic software is that it has artificial intelligence and business intelligence analytics that allow healthcare providers better predict and understand patient needs.
+Another strength and unique consideration with Epic software is that it has artificial intelligence and business intelligence analytics that allow healthcare providers better predict and understand patient needs based on patient records.
 This not only goes for their own patient population but also benchmarking to other patient populations outside of their organization or outside their customer base.
 This is actually a unique factor of Epic.